nick-jansen/sitepilot-plugin/README.md

 }
 ```

-This service provider registers the shortcode `<app-namespace>_copyright` and the provider's `copyright_shortcode` function is called when the shortcode is rendered.
+This service provider registers the shortcode `<app-namespace>_copyright` and the provider's `copyright_shortcode` method is called when the shortcode is rendered.